shawn-nyk/tp/docs/DeveloperGuide.md

    Expected: In the right display, the information of the internship will be shown.

    1. Test case: `add int 1 j/Frontend developer r/React` <br>
    Expected: In the right display, the information of the internship will be shown with requirements.
-Note that this test case is to facilitate the match command later on.

    1. Test case: `add int 1` <br>
    Expected: An error message will be shown, showing information of how this command should be entered.
 The command box text will turn red to inform you of the invalid command.